Win for landowners in Tennessee privacy debate; TWRA to appeal ruling - NewsBreak

 “There’s one guy in particular, Mr. Kevin Hoofman , he puts in off the highway in Sandy River Bottom on a boat,” Rainwaters said.
 “Floats down, gets out on foot, and walks all over this private property that’s gate-locked.”

-News Channel 11’s sister station, News 2, asked the TWRA if officers were allowed to do that.
+News 2 asked the TWRA if officers were allowed to do that.
 The agency said it does have a boating law enforcement team that can go from boats to land.

 “That officer would be able to step out onto that easement, that public property,” TWRA Director of Communications Emily Buck said.
 “But, it typically does stop at some point, they would not be able to go past that into the private property.”

 News 2 followed up with a question on if Officer Hoofman was on that team.
-“I’m not going to speak to him specifically,” Buck said.Tragedy prompts parents to sell Kingsport business, open new location in tribute to late son
+“I’m not going to speak to him specifically,” Buck said.What is the new salamander species in the Smokies?

 Rainwaters said he’s never been charged with a wildlife violation in his life.